IoDLT/catapult-devnet/README.md

 # Running

-To run your node, fill out the `config.json` found in the base of this repo:
+To run your node, fill out the `config.json` found in the base of this repo.
+Please ensure that you use `PUBLIC-TEST` or keccak-hashed public keys:

 ```json
 {